devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 ![log events](logEvents.png)

-Because you chose the Json parser, the log message was automatically parsed into fields and it is visually differentiating based on the **level** field.
+Because you chose the JSON parser, the log message was automatically parsed into fields, and it is visually differentiating based on the **level** field.

 By default, there will be a column for Time and Line.
 You can select which columns you want to see by manipulating the selected fields displayed on the left.
 Here is the same data with different fields displayed in the graph.